Savitri Devi: Early years

-Nazism

-In early 1928, she renounced her French citizenship and acquired Greek nationality.
-Joining a pilgrimage to Palestine during Lent in 1929, Portas decided that she was a Nazi.
+Influenced by her hatred of the Bible and later Zionist actions in Palestine, she became antisemitic at a young age.
+In early 1928, Portas renounced her French citizenship and acquired Greek nationality.
+In 1929 (a year of conflict between Arabs and Jews in the region) she joined a pilgrimage to the British Mandate of Palestine during Lent, which reinforced her beliefs.
+Portas was also influenced in her antisemitism by various French intellectuals, with whom antisemitism was prolific; she was especially influenced by Ernest Renan.

+Nazism and move to India

+During the 1930s, Portas increasingly came to admire Nazism and Adolf Hitler.
+She read and greatly appreciated The Myth of the Twentieth Century, a lengthy book on Nazi ideology written by Alfred Rosenberg; academic Jeffrey Kaplan commented that Portas may have been one of the only people to have read the book, which even Hitler had found unreadable, in full.
+In 1932, she traveled to India in search of a living pagan Aryan culture, believing that the country represented an ideal racial caste system.
+Once in India, she studied classical Indian texts, perceiving them as evidence of the "greatness of the Aryan race".

-In 1932, she traveled to India in search of a living pagan Aryan culture, believing that the country represented "the best of racial segregation."
-Formally adhering to Hinduism, she took the name Savitri Devi (Hindi: सावित्री देवी; which means "Sun-rays Goddess" in Sanskrit).
-She volunteered to work at the Hindu Mission as an advocate against Judaism and Christianity, and wrote A Warning to the Hindus in order to offer her support for Hindu nationalism and independence, and rally resistance to the spread of Christianity and Islam in India.
+Formally adhering to Hinduism, she took the name Savitri Devi (सावित्री देवी), in honor of the Indian sun god Savitri.
+In 1937 she volunteered to work at the Hindu Mission, and wrote A Warning to the Hindus in order to offer her support for Hindu nationalism and independence, and rally resistance to the spread of Christianity and Islam in India.
 During the 1930s, she distributed pro-Axis propaganda and engaged in intelligence gathering on the British in India.
 She claimed that, during World War II, she enabled Subhas Chandra Bose (the leader of the Axis-affiliated Indian National Army) to contact representatives of the Empire of Japan.

-World War II

-During World War II, Devi's connection to the Axis powers led to a clash with her mother, who served with the French Resistance during the German occupation of France.
-In 1940, Devi married Asit Krishna Mukherji, a Bengali Brahmin with Nazi views who edited the pro-German newspaper New Mercury.
+On 9 June 1940 in Calcutta, Devi married Asit Krishna Mukherji, a Bengali pro-Nazi and an Indian nationalist, who edited the pro-German newspaper New Mercury.
+It was the only pro-Nazi paper in India, and Devi had read it prior to their meeting; the German ambassador to India commented that no one had helped them in India to the extent Mukherji had.
 During 1941, Devi chose to interpret Allied military support for Greece, against Italian and German forces, as an invasion of Greece.
-Devi and Mukherji continued to gather intelligence for the Axis cause.
+Devi and Mukherji lived in Calcutta and continued to gather intelligence for the Axis cause.
 This included entertaining Allied personnel, which gave Devi and Mukherji an opportunity to question them about military matters.
 The information which they gathered was passed on to Japanese intelligence officials and the Japanese military found it useful when they launched attacks against Allied airbases and army units.
+During this time she wrote three books, in addition to a play about the Egyptian pharaoh Akhenaten; this work is kept in print by the occult order AMORC.